pydap/pydap/docs/contribute/contr_cod.md

 # Contributing to the code

-To contribute to the code, we recommend to install pydap within a containerized testing environment.
+To contribute to the code, we recommend to install `PyDAP` within a containerized testing environment.
 The simplest way is to navigate to the local pydap clone repository and run:

 ```shell
 mamba create -n pydap_tests -c conda-forge python=3.10